lightmnd/ial-cs-pw-2024/README.md

 ### 2. Configure DNS and HTTPS

 - Set up a DNS alias for your website.
+I'm using a free service called NO-IP (https://www.noip.com/it-IT) to obtain a free domain name for the public website exposed by Cassiopea (EC2).
+Alternatively, you can choose a Route 53 service provided by AWS (with cost).
 - Enable HTTPS with Let’s Encrypt by following the [Certbot instructions](https://certbot.eff.org/instructions).

 ### 3. Upload and Backup Website to S3